Fairwater, Cardiff: Electoral ward

 Fairwater is both an electoral ward, and a community of the City of Cardiff.
 There is no community council for the area.
 The electoral ward of Fairwater falls within the parliamentary constituency of Cardiff West.
 It is bounded by Creigiau & St. Fagans to the west; Llandaff to the east; Canton to the southeast; Ely to the south; and Radyr to the north.
 Previously represented by the Labour Party it has since May 2008 been represented on Cardiff Council by Plaid Cymru councillors.

 Transport

 Fairwater is well served by public transport with three railway stations - Fairwater in the heart of the area, Danescourt in the north and Waun-Gron Park in the south.
 All 3 stations are on the Cardiff City Line with services northbound to Radyr and southbound to Cardiff Central via Ninian Park.

-Fairwater has bus services provided by Cardiff Bus operating bus service 61 through the area to Pentrebane, while route 64 runs through to Heath Hospital and route 66 serves Keyston Road.
-Easyway run an infrequest bus service through Fairwater to St Fagans.
+Fairwater has bus services provided by Cardiff Bus operating bus service 61 through the area to Pentrebane and the infrequent 32 bus service through Fairwater to St Fagans.